Emini futures (or ES futures) are probably the most important trading vehicle in the world.

 Which Is the Best Emini Contract to Trade?

-So which Emini futures contract is the best to trade?
-IMHO the S&P 500 Emini is best, but you could also consider:
+So, which Emini futures contract is the best to trade?
+IMHO, the S&P 500 Emini is best, but you could also consider:

-- NASDAQ 100 (symbol NQ): The NQ was also popular a few years ago.
-Traders liked the larger trend moves, as the NASDAQ index has a higher beta than the S&P 500 index.
-However, just like the YM, trading volumes are down and the “hype” has come off.
+- NASDAQ 100 (symbol NQ): Traders like the larger trend moves in the NQ, as the NASDAQ index has a higher beta than the S&P 500 index.
+As a result, NQ trading volumes are up and the NQ had a very good year in 2024.

 How Big Is the Emini Market?